-Guests should note, if you want to hike to the Inti Puku Sun Gate or Inca Bridge you won’t be allowed to return to the main complex.
-Once you have exited the main complex, you can’t reenter on the same ticket.
-However, you have the option of purchasing Huayna Picchu or Machu Picchu trek ticket, which would allow reentry into the complex.
+Guests should note, if you want to hike to the Inti Puku Sun Gate or Inca Bridge you should do so before visiting the main complex.
+Pedestrian traffic throughout the site is one way only, and so you can’t go back and complete the hikes after visiting the main complex on the same ticket.
+However, we offer you the option of purchasing multiple tickets or ticket that includes the Huayna Picchu or Machu Picchu trek, which would allow you to reenter the complex.
 In this circumstance, guests would take their regular guided tour of Machu Picchu, hike to the Sun Gate or Inca Bridge, and then return for their trek.

 Whether you just visit the citadel or hike one of the famous mountain routes, all tours must be booked in advance.
 Machu Picchu tickets are not sold at the entrance of the ruins.
 Visitors are advised to plan ahead as spots are limited and often fill up months ahead of time.

 Don’t let the latest Machu Picchu Update discourage you from this transformative experience.
 Our expert travel team is here guide you every step of the way.
 From purchasing tickets to coordinating logistics, we will ensure a smooth and easy process.